Ground-state and thermal entanglements in a non-Hermitian XY system with real and imaginary magnetic fields: Thermal Entanglement

-Fig. 6 shows the variations of the concurrence with temperature for different $\eta_{0}$ and $\gamma$.
-We find that the concurrence decreases with the increase of $\eta_{0}$ at the same temperature when $\gamma=0$.
-As well as the larger $\eta_{0}$ is, the faster the concurrence decreases.
-When $\gamma=0.5$, the concurrence first decreases then increases with the increase of $\eta_{0} $, which can be seen more intuitively in Fig. 6(c), and it reduces to a minimum when $\eta_{0}=0.86$.
-For $\gamma=1$, the concurrence increases with the increase of $\eta_{0}$.
-At the moment, it indicates that the entanglement of the non-Hermitian system is greater than that of the Hermitian system.
-It is opposite to the variation when $\gamma=0$.
+Fig. 7 shows the variations of the concurrence with temperature for different $\eta_{0}$ and $\gamma$.
+We find that the concurrence decreases with the increase of $\eta_{0}$ at the same temperature when $\gamma=0$, and the larger $\eta_{0}$ is, the faster the concurrence decreases.
+When $\gamma=0.5$, the concurrence first decreases then increases with the increase of $\eta_{0}$, which can be seen more intuitively in Fig. 7(c), and it reduces to a minimum when $\eta_{0}=0.86$ due to the ground state is degenerate in this point.
+For $\gamma=1$, the concurrence increases with the increase of $\eta_{0}$, and it indicates that the entanglement of this non-Hermitian system is greater than that of the Hermitian system $\left( \eta_{0}=0\right) $, which is opposite of the case when $\gamma=0$.